AD-Bench: A Real-World, Trajectory-Aware Advertising Analytics Benchmark for LLM Agents

 \subsection{Evaluation Metrics}

-We report performance from two complementary perspectives: \emph{answer correctness} and \emph{trajectory coverage}. \begin{itemize}[leftmargin=*, noitemsep] \item \textbf{Answer correctness:} We report Pass@$k$ for outcome correctness.
-Pass@1 measures single-run correctness, while Pass@3 measures whether at least one of three independent runs is judged correct, accounting for sampling stochasticity.
+We evaluate agents from two complementary and mutually non-implied angles: \emph{whether} they reach the correct answer and \emph{how} they get there. \begin{itemize}[leftmargin=*, noitemsep] \item \textbf{Answer correctness:} We report Pass@$k$ on the final answer.
+Pass@1 measures single-run correctness, while Pass@3 measures whether at least one of three independent runs is correct, accounting for sampling stochasticity.

-\item \textbf{Trajectory coverage:} This metric evaluates the coverage of the standard trajectory.
-A sample is considered covered if the standard trajectory appears as a sub-trajectory within the actual execution trajectory.
-Note that trajectory coverage does not imply result correctness.
-Since exact parameter matching is infeasible due to the vast parameter space of tools (e.g., RAG queries or code), we combine this metric with answer correctness for a comprehensive evaluation.
+\item \textbf{Trajectory coverage:} A sample is \emph{covered} only when the agent reproduces the expert reference trajectory, i.e., it calls the required tools in a valid order, supplies the key parameters correctly, and follows the instruction constraints---no tool, parameter, or instruction-following error (Section~\ref{sec:error_analysis}).
+As some tools have a vast parameter space (e.g., RAG queries or code), we verify the \emph{key} parameters rather than exact matches.

 \end{itemize}